isomerpages/moe-anchorgreenpri/pages/Announcements.md

 <a href="https://moe-anchorgreenpri-staging.netlify.app/resources/parent-kit-starting-your-primary-1-journey/" >Parent Kit: Starting Your Primary 1 Journey</a><br>

+### National Schools Games 2022

+This year, our Anchorlite Athletes participated in the MOE National Schools Games ([https://nsg.moe.edu.sg](https://nsg.moe.edu.sg/)) for Basketball, Floorball, Netball and Wushu.
+The school is proud that our Anchorlites have shown the grit, determination and adaptability to be at their best for self, parents and school.
+We are pleased to announce the following achievements. [**Congratulations to our student athletes!!**](http://anchorgreenpri-moe-edu-sg-admin.cwp.sg/qql/slot/u530/Others/2022%20NSG/2022%20AGPS%20Student%20Athletes%20NSG%20Representatives.pdf)

+**National School Games Floorball Girls (Junior Division) (Tier 1) – Champions**

+**National School Games Netball (Junior Division, Zonal) – Zonal Top 4**

+**National School Games Floorball Boys (Junior Division) (Tier 1) – 3rd**

+**National School Games Floorball Boys (Senior Division) – National Top 8**

+The school would like to convey our deepest appreciation to parents, CCA teachers and coaches who have supported our Anchorlites in this sporting journey.

+**We thank all our [student athletes](http://anchorgreenpri-moe-edu-sg-admin.cwp.sg/qql/slot/u530/Others/2022%20NSG/2022%20AGPS%20Student%20Athletes%20NSG%20Representatives.pdf) for doing our school proud!!**

 ### Group Personal Accident Insurance

 The school’s group insurer for 2022 is Income Insurance Limited.
 Every pupil is covered for mishaps that may occur during school activities and or co-curricular activities both in and out of the school.
 Details pertaining to the GPA Insurance Plan for Students can be found on NTUC Income’s website at <a href="https://www.income.com.sg/group-insurance-for-schools-and-moe-personnel/group-personal-accident-for-students" target=_blank>Group Personal Accident Insurance for Students</a>.
 The User Guide can be access through <a href="https://s3.ap-southeast-1.amazonaws.com/mhc.static/Income/Student+GPA+User+Guide+-+Parent.pdf" target=_blank>Student GPA User Guide - Parent</a>.